 If pain persists or does not respond to NSAIDs and analgesics, stronger painkillers may be prescribed.
 Opioid analgesics may be given to control pain.
 Corticosteroids are given to reduce both pain and inflammation.

 If pain is severe, local anesthetics (e.g., lidocaine) and corticosteroids may be given.
-These medications are injected directly on the xiphoid process.
+These medications are injected directly into the xiphoid process.
 This treatment option may help get rid of the pain.
 However, it comes with risks.
-Xiphoid injections carry risks for complications such as peritoneal perforation (puncture of the peritoneum or membrane covering the abdominal cavity), infection, pleural perforation (puncture of the membranes covering the lungs) and pneumothorax (air within the pleural cavity).
+Xiphoid injections carry risks for complications such as peritoneal perforation (puncture of the peritoneum or membrane covering the abdominal cavity), infection, pleural perforation (puncture of the membranes covering the lungs), and pneumothorax (air within the pleural cavity).

 Aside from medications, people suffering from xiphoid process pain are also advised to refrain from lifting heavy objects.
 Large and heavy meals should also be avoided while the xiphoid process and attached muscles heal.

-Physiotherapy applied on the chest muscles may also help in reducing pain.
+Physiotherapy applied to the chest muscles may also help in reducing pain.
 Focus is placed on the muscles attached to the xiphoid process.
 This treatment helps in soothing the pain and relieving tenderness.
 Gentle exercise proves to be beneficial in improving mobility.
 At the start of physiotherapy, physicians may recommend pain medication.
 Manipulating the muscles may initially increase pain but is needed in order to improve mobility.

 For pain associated with GERD, making dietary changes to the symptoms of GERD might be helpful.
 This may lead to the reduction of pain in the xiphoid process.

 If none of the mentioned treatment methods work, the last resort is surgical removal of the xiphoid process or xiphoidectomy.